 Social-centric title tags, on the other hand, require thinking a little more outside of the box.

 They’re designed with the intent to entice users to visit a page, otherwise known as clickbait.
-Unlike the more conventionally named SEO-centric titles, social-centric ones incite curiosity and promote sharing across social platforms.
+Unlike the more conventionally named SEO-centric titles, social-centric ones incite curiosity through emotional factors and promote sharing across social platforms.

 For examples of eye-grabbing titles, take a look at BuzzFeed’s articles: